fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 ### REST

 In REST terminology, we refer to individual data objects, such as the notes in our application, as <i>resources</i>.
 Every resource has a unique address associated with it - its URL.
 According to a general convention used by json-server, we would be able to locate an individual note at the resource URL <i>notes/3</i>, where 3 is the id of the resource.
-The <i>notes</i> url, on the other hand, would point to a resource collection containing all the notes.
+The <i>notes</i> URL, on the other hand, would point to a resource collection containing all the notes.

 Resources are fetched from the server with HTTP GET requests.
 For instance, an HTTP GET request to the URL <i>notes/3</i> will return the note that has the id number 3.
 An HTTP GET request to the <i>notes</i> URL would return a list of all notes.

 Creating a new resource for storing a note is done by making an HTTP POST request to the <i>notes</i> URL according to the REST convention that the json-server adheres to.
 The data for the new note resource is sent in the <i>body</i> of the request.

 json-server requires all data to be sent in JSON format.
-What this means in practice is that the data must be a correctly formatted string, and that the request must contain the <i>Content-Type</i> request header with the value <i>application/json</i>.
+What this means in practice is that the data must be a correctly formatted string and that the request must contain the <i>Content-Type</i> request header with the value <i>application/json</i>.

 ### Sending Data to the Server